TanmayGrover/BlackJack-Multiplayer/README.md

 # cs-394-9033-iOS-HW
 Application Done !

 1) To play the game, follow the "GAME STATUS" Highlighted in middle of the screen.
+Game status and money status are highlighted in RED.

 2) There are 5 buttons :-
     a)  Shuffle cards :- For initial shuffle and and then after 5 rounds.